eugeniodevv/docs/docs/features/caching.md

 our [Panel](https://panel.neoprotect.net) or our [Rest API](rest_api.md).

-Note: We always cache the server status for each of your domains separately, which means that even MOTD plugins with special behaviour can work as expected.
+Note: We always cache the server status for each of your domains separately, which means that even MOTD plugins with special behavior can work as expected.

 ## Why do I see "13.37.69.69 initial handler has pinged" in the console?

-That's because our proxy periodically fetches the status (MOTD & icon) from your backend servers, in order to maintain the cache (see above).
+That's because our proxy periodically fetches the status (MOTD & icon) from your backend servers, to maintain the cache (see above).